johngodley/redirection/readme.txt

 = 2.11 - Sometime =
 * Add support for IPv6
 * Add support for disabling or anonymising IP collection
+* Add support for monitoring custom post types
+* Add support for monitoring from quick edit mode
 * Default to last group used when editing

 = 2.10.1 - 26th November 2017 =